dstuessy/gamestrut/README.md

 As for keybinding, the standard JavaScript api for browser keybinds are too jittery and limiting for a decent gaming experience.
 Instead, the use of a library "Mousetrap.js" is used for 'konami code' features and fluid key response.

 I hope this can help as a suitable jump start on game projects.
-Although the core aspects have already been developed, there is still a lot of polish to be done for a suitable development release.

 Happy game developing!